Heaven's Burning: Reception

 The film earned $55,780 from its limited release in Australian theatres.

 The film received mixed reviews.
 David Stratton from Variety gave a favourable review, calling the film "an energetic road movie that keeps careening off in unexpected directions".
 Movie-vault.com gave the film 5 out of 10, commenting that for an 'action/drama' film, the film had little action and did not perform well as a drama.
 Time Out's review stated the film took a while to take off, and had some criticism of the plot and acting, but noted the director "manages to balance the action and human interest".

 DVD release

 The film was released on DVD on 7 November 2000.
 It was presented in 2.35:1 widescreen.
 Reviewers complained of the amount of grain in the footage, also not impressed by marks and spots on the film.
-It featured Dolby Stereo 2.0 sound however the sound was criticized for being mixed in too low, and being difficult to understand at times.
+It featured Dolby Stereo 2.0 sound however the sound was criticised for being mixed in too low, and being difficult to understand at times.
 The DVD did receive praise for the number of extras it included.
+Umbrella Entertainment released the film on Blu-ray and DVD in 2018; only the former contains extra features.